LiskArchive/lisk-migrator/docs/migration.md

   -c, --config=config                                  Custom configuration file path for Lisk Core v3.1.x.
   -d, --lisk-core-v3-data-path=lisk-core-v3-data-path  Path where the Lisk Core v3.x instance is running.
 When not supplied, defaults to the default data directory for Lisk Core.
-  -h, --help                                           show CLI help -n, --network=network                                Network to be considered for the migration.
+  -h, --help                                           show CLI help -n, --network=(mainnet|testnet)                      Network to be considered for the migration.
 Depends on the '--snapshot-path' flag.

   -o, --output=output                                  File path to write the genesis block.
 If not provided, it will default to cwd/output/{v3_networkIdentifier}/genesis_block.blob.
-Do not use any value
-                                                       starting with the default data path reserved for Lisk Core: '~/.lisk/lisk-core'.
+Do not use any value starting with the default data path reserved for Lisk Core: '~/.lisk/lisk-core'.

   -p, --page-size=page-size                            [default: 100000] Maximum number of blocks to be iterated at once for computation.
 Defaults to 100000.